 The Golf infotainment system gives lazy response times to your inputs, but standard features such as Apple CarPlay / Android Auto integration and USB connectivity are strong opponents to that shortcoming.
 A 6.5-inch touch screen is standard and boasts menu buttons that function along the edges of the screen, as well as a physical volume key.

 2020 Volkswagen Golf Engine

 The Golf’s four-turbocharged internal engine provides the right amount of power to propel this little cap enough and is refined and reliable.
-Around town, Golf never wants for power.
+Around town, Golf never wants power.
 Only when attempting high-speed crossing maneuvers on the highway does the driver notice that the engine is out of breath.
-Unlike its fraternal sporting twins, the grim and fiery GTI GTI, the regular Golf boasts a consistent ride that won’t grow tired of long drives or the rough sidewalk.
-This does not mean that it is a turn around the corners.
+Unlike its fraternal sporting twins, the grim and fiery GTI, the regular Golf boasts a consistent ride that won’t grow tired of long drives or the rough sidewalk.
+This does not mean that it is a turnaround the corners.
 It strongly embraces the road and gives an athletic feel to the driver that encourages rear-view antics.
 Golf running is unwavering and uncharacteristically fast for this class.
-This responsive directory is one of the features that make this car affordable, utilitarian, so enjoyable to drive.
+This responsive directory is one of the features that make this car affordable, utilitarian, and enjoyable to drive.

 2020 Volkswagen Golf Safety